Have the freshest free hiking tips sent to you each month!

-Winter jackets keep me dry AND toasty on chilly fall trails or on a snowshoe hike.
+Winter jackets keep you dry AND toasty on chilly fall trails or on a snowshoe hike.

 Here's where I invest the most money to enjoy:

 A word of advice: Wait for end-of-season clearance sales to score a fabulous jacket with all the bells and whistles.

 Otherwise the sticker shock of a down jacket or vest might be detrimental to your hiking health.

 Windproof jackets like these, worn over your layering system, keep you warm while the wind howls.